zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/overview.md

 deserialized and where their contents are stored is determined by the particular implementation of the [Materializer](../../developer-guide/materializer.md) associated with the artifact data type.
-The majority of Materializers shipped with ZenML use the Artifact Store as the location where artifacts are kept.
+The majority of Materializers shipped with ZenML use the Artifact Store that is part of the active Stack as the location where artifacts are kept.

 If you need to store a particular type of pipeline artifacts in a different medium (e.g. use an external model registry to store model artifacts, or an